AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 \label{fig:trilemma-core-conflict}
 \end{figure}

 \autoref{fig:trilemma-core-conflict} shows a cloud for the core conflict.
-Safely increasing capacity requires that we stay decentralized.
-Staying decentralized requires that we use sharding and small blocks.
-Safely increasing capacity requires that the network stays secure.
-Staying secure requires we use big blocks.
+It reads: *safely increasing capacity* requires that we *stay decentralized*. *Staying decentralized* requires that we *use sharding and small blocks*. *Safely increasing capacity* requires that the network *stays secure*. *Staying secure* requires we *use big blocks*.
 Big blocks are the opposite of small blocks, so we have a *conflict*.
-Sharding compromises security, and big blocks compromise decentralization.
+Additionally: sharding compromises security, and big blocks compromise decentralization.

 To understand the core conflict we need to look at the underlying assumptions.